 Rent a car in Cancun and drive

 Renting a car in Mexico gives you a lot more freedom and flexibility in planning your Yucatan itinerary than having to depend on public transport.
-Several reputable international rental companies operate in Cancun and you can pick up vehicles from the airport and the city center.
+Several reputable international rental companies operate in Cancun and you can pick up vehicles from both Cancun International Airport (CUN) and the city centre.

 The road conditions in the Yucatan peninsula (states of Quintana Roo, the Yucatan, and Campeche) are very good and the roads here are well maintained.
 You don’t have to worry about potholes in the road, navigating along dirt trails, or anything like that.

 People seem to automatically panic at the concept of driving in Mexico but road rules are enforced here just like anywhere else.
 In Mexico, you drive on the right-hand side of the road just like in the United States and most of the world.

 Penalties for speeding, being on the phone while driving, driving under the influence, and other illegal behavior, are strict.
 So, people tend to be pretty good at driving carefully.

 The maximum speed limit on a Mexican highway is 110km/h.
 On main roads, it is 70km/h, and in built-up areas, it is 40 km/h.